How I Inspired Students to Explore Their Future Through Engaging Design

 3. Content Organisation: Opportunities to consolidate repeated resources and streamline IA

-2. Conducted focused sessions with teachers and ECG counsellors to refine tone of voice.
+• Conducting focused sessions with teachers to refine the tone and content.

 A Glimpse of the Prototype